Bituminous Coal Operators Association: Legacy of the Health and Retirement Agreement

-In 1946, under President John L. Lewis, the union created The Welfare and Retirement Fund.
+In 1946, under President John L. Lewis, the union created The Welfare and Retirement Fund, a multi-employer benefit plan.
 This was an entirely new method for benefits and pensions because it introduced health care for the union workers and their families.

 In May 1946, the National Bituminous Coal Wage Agreement established a health, welfare, and retirement fund backed up by a five-cents-per-ton levy on all coal produced by bituminous coal companies.

 From the 1950s to the 1970s, there were various updates to the agreement with the goal to completely satisfy miners enough to end random wildcat strikes throughout coal mines across the country.
 By 1974, the coal industry led the country for the rate of work stoppages in a year, ten times the rate in other industries.

 On December 6, 1974, a new National Bituminous Coal Wage Agreement resulted in the development of four separate trust funds, replacing the single Welfare and Retirement Funds.

 The 1950 Benefit Pension Trust was created for workers retiring before 1976; the 1974 Pension Trust, for workers retiring after 1975; the 1950 Benefit Trust, provides medical and death benefits for workers retiring after 1975 and their dependents; and the 1974 Benefit Trust, providing medical and death benefits for workers retiring after 1975 and their dependents.
 These four funds operate collectively under the title Health and Retirement Funds.

-This agreement sparked an unending conflict between the BCOA and the UMWA.
-The main problem being the fact that the UMWA cannot present an agreement that can stand, and after time the BCOA does not deem the agreement any longer acceptable, which leads to multiple modifications as time progresses.

-For taxpayers, the agreement seems entirely unfair.
-As the UMWA makes modifications to the agreements, such as the changes it made in 1974 which resulted in 5.57 billion dollars worth of unfunded liabilities.
-These liabilities and money that is unaccounted for is coming out of taxpayers paychecks.
-This original agreement in 1940 has stemmed many arguments between the UMWA and the BCOA even until today (2018).
+Changes to the agreements in 1974 resulted in $5.57 billion worth of unfunded liabilities.